 In the literature, most studies that exploit a form of stuttering are focused on \emph{stutter insensitive} languages \cite{porBook,Valmari90,Peled94,GodefroidW94,HPP06}.
 In a stutter insensitive language $\lang$, duplicating any letter (also called stuttering) or removing any duplicate letter from a word of $\lang$ must produce another word of $\lang$.
-In other words, all stutter equivalent words in a class $\hat{r}$ must be either in the language or outside of it.
-Let us introduce weaker variants of this property, original in~\cite{forte22}.
+In other words, all stutter equivalent words in a class $\hat{r}$ must be either in the language or outside it.
+Let us introduce weaker variants of this property, which were originally presented in~\cite{forte22}.

-\begin{defi} [Shortening insensitive]: a language $\lang$ is \emph{shortening insensitive} if and only if for any word $r$ it contains, all shorter words $r' \in \Sigma^\omega$ such that $r' \pre r$ are also in $\lang$. \end{defi}
+\begin{defi}[Shortening insensitive] A language $\lang$ is \emph{shortening insensitive} if and only if for any word $r$ it contains, all shorter words $r' \in \Sigma^\omega$ such that $r' \pre r$ also belong to $\lang$.